MyEtherWallet/MEWconnect-web-client/README.md

 That's it!
 Once the connection between the phone and the site is established, the Web3 object (`web3`) and the Web3 Provider (`ethereum`) are ready to be used as usual.

 ---
+## Example
+An example may be found in the example directory

+---